ibm-cloud-docs/schematics/inventories.md

 Review the following limitations of static inventory files in {{site.data.keyword.bpshort}}:

-- {{site.data.keyword.bpshort}} supports the `INI` file syntax only.
+- {{site.data.keyword.bpshort}} supports only the `INI` file syntax.
 - Variables are not supported in `hosts.ini` files.
 - Specifying host groups by using key-value pairs in `hosts.ini` files is not supported.
 - You must manually update the `hosts.ini` file if hostname or IP address of target hosts change.
 - All target hosts must be configured with the same public SSH key.
-When you use the static inventory file in your {{site.data.keyword.bpshort}} action, you can specify one SSH key only to authenticate with all target hosts that are included in your resource inventory.
+When you use the static inventory file in your {{site.data.keyword.bpshort}} action, you can specify one SSH key to authenticate with all target hosts that are included in your resource inventory.
 The SSH key should contain `\n` at the end of the key details in case of command-line or API calls.
 For more information, about SSH keys, see [Adding an SSH key](/docs/ssh-keys?topic=ssh-keys-adding-an-ssh-key).

 ## Dynamically building resource inventories from {{site.data.keyword.bpshort}} workspaces